Adrian-Blaze/LLM_for_Ecommerce/README.md

 ## **Contributions**

 Contributions to Excel_made_easy are welcome!
 If you have any ideas, suggestions, or bug reports, please create an issue or submit a pull request.
 Please follow the existing coding style and guidelines.

+## **PS**

+1.)
+LLM_PR2.ipynb is a python notebook that tries to implement the same project using a vector database 'Pinecone' for storings embeddings.
+2.)
+LLM_PR.ipynb is the python notebook for the app implemented on streamlit.
+It achieves the project goal by making use of an agent.